How to recognize a narcissist? It's a big question, and an important one.

 - How long do their relationships last?
 Narcissists can be superficially popular, but people tend to see through them after a while.
 A flag would be that nobody is in their life long-term.
 (Ironically, an exception to this might be daughters of narcissistic mothers, or other victims of narcissists.
 We often end up with only toxic people in our circle because of this, and sometimes when we realise the truth and come to healthy boundaries and self-care, there has to be a huge house-cleaning of these toxic people.)

 - Are they always bad-mouthing others?
-Narcissists rarely have good things to say about others.
+Narcissists rarely have good things to say about other people.
+The exception to this is someone higher status than themselves they might be trying to impress.

 - How do they take to being teased?
 This is a big one!
 Narcissists take themselves very seriously, and don't take to teasing at all.